|Multi-Way Conventional loudspeakers with crossovers|

 If you want to test frequency response and SPL you will need a calibrated mic.

-www.readresearch.co.uk my website for UK diy audio people - designs, PCBs, kits and more
+www.readresearch.co.uk my website for UK diy audio people - designs, PCBs, modules and more.

 |11th August 2008, 08:40 PM||#3|